-Vincent Richard - Dr. Richard is interested in the clinical translation of quantitative proteomics, as well as basic research and technology development.
+Vincent Richard, PhD.
+Dr. Richard is a Research Associate at the SCPC and project manager of a Genome Canada-funded GAPP project.
+He has joined the SCPC in 2015.
+He is developing methods for quantitative proteomics (discovery and validation) as well metabolomics (targeted metabolite quantitation).
+He is involved in multiple collaborative projects within the Lady Davis Institute and McGill Univsersity.
 Vincent finished his PhD in 2014 in the laboratory of Dr. Vladimir Titorenko where he used LC/MS based proteomics, lipidomics, and metabolomics to elucidate the molecular mechanisms regulating aging and lifespan of model organisms.

-Vanessa Gaspar - Dr. Gaspar received her BSc in Biological Sciences, MSc and PhD in Molecular and Cellular Biology from the State University of Maringa, in Brazil.
-She did a postdoctoral training in Translational Proteomics at the Montreal Clinical Research Institute (IRCM), and in 2018 Dr. Gaspar joined our team.
-She is interested in developing a streamlined proteomics based workflow for the identification of targets and off-targets to which a drug molecule binds within a cellular context.
+Vanessa Gaspar, PhD, Vanessa is a postdoctoral fellow who joined the SCPC in 2018.
+Dr. Gaspar received her BSc in Biological Sciences, MSc and PhD in Molecular and Cellular Biology from the State University of Maringa, in Brazil.
+She is currently working on a FRQNT-funded project in collaboration with the group of Steven Verhelst in Belgium, developing a streamlined proteomics based workflow for the identification of targets and off-targets to which a drug molecule binds within a cellular context.

 Connie Sobsey - Connie is a PhD student who joined the SCPC in 2017.
 She is supervised by Dr. Gerald Batist, and she applying iMALDI assays to study the expression of AKT1 and AKT2 in cancer tissue samples to better predict treatment response in individual patients.